Bhaswanth-A/bhaswanth-a.github.io/_tabs/about-me.md

 <!-- Hey there!
 I am Bhaswanth Ayapilla, a passionate fourth-year undergraduate student at BITS Pilani Hyderabad.
 I am pursuing Electronics and Communication Engineering, with a minor in Robotics and Automation. -->

 I am currently pursuing my Master's in Robotic Systems Development (MRSD) program at Carnegie Mellon University.
-I am currently interning as a Robotics Engineer at Milwaukee Tool.
+I just completed my summer internship at Milwaukee Tool as a Robotics Engineer, where I worked on developing a mobile robot integrated with a robotic manipulator.
+You can find my complete work here: [Milwaukee Tool](https://bhaswanth-a.github.io/posts/milwaukee-tool/).

 As part of my Master's program, I am working on my capstone project in space robotics — developing the Lunar ROADSTER, a Robotic Operator for Autonomous Development of Surface Trails and Exploration Routes on the Moon.
 This exciting project is under the supervision of [Dr. William "Red" Whittaker](https://www.ri.cmu.edu/ri-faculty/william-red-l-whittaker/).
-You can learn more about the project here: [Lunar ROADSTER](https://bhaswanth-a.github.io/posts/lunar-roadster-cmu/).
+You can learn more about it here: [Lunar ROADSTER](https://bhaswanth-a.github.io/posts/lunar-roadster-cmu/).

 My heart lies in field robotics — to develop robots that can operate and navigate in unpredictable, unstructured environments, especially for applications in space exploration and automation on Earth.
 I love working across the entire spectrum of robotics, from design and hardware integration to software development.